andrew/ultimate-awesome/README.md

 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome_science](https://github.com/Julie-Fabre/awesome_science) - A curated list of awesome resources for science and academia.
 - [awesome-sanitizer](https://github.com/junwha/awesome-sanitizer) - A curated list of sanitizers to detect bugs.
+- [awesome-graph-incremental-learning](https://github.com/jwsu825/awesome-graph-incremental-learning) - This repo contians a list of paper related to graph incremental learning.
 - [awesome-ml-survey-papers](https://github.com/karims/awesome-ml-survey-papers) - List of curated survey papers in machine/deep learning.
 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.